 Gleicher N, A Kushnir V, F Albertini D, H Barad D. Improvements in IVF in women of advanced age.
 J Endocrinol.
 2016 Jul;230(1):F1-6. doi: 10.1530/JOE-16-0105.
 Epub 2016 May 6.

 Miller N, Herzberger E, Pasternak Y, Klement A, Shavit T, Tamir Yaniv R, Ghetler Y, Neumark E, Matzkin Eisenberg M, Berkovitz A, Shulman A, Wiser A. Does stress affect IVF outcomes?
 A prospective study of physiological and psychological stress in women undergoing IVF.
 Reprod Biomed Online.
 2019 Jul;39(1):93-101. doi: 10.1016/j.rbmo.2019.01.012.

 Ricci S, De Giorgi E, Lazzeri E, Luddi A, Rossi S, Piomboni P, De Leo V, Pozzi G. Impact of asymptomatic genital tract infections on in vitro Fertilization (IVF) outcome.
 PLoS One.
 2018 Nov 16;13(11):e0207684. doi: 10.1371/journal.pone.0207684. eCollection 2018.

-FAQs from users: 'I have finished my first IVF cycle and the result was negative, is it time to move to ICSI or should I try again with IVF?', 'What should I do to achieve pregnancy if I'm already going through the third negative IVF?' and 'What are the symptoms of a negative IVF?'.
+FAQs from users: 'I have finished my first IVF cycle and the result was negative, is it time to move to ICSI or should I try again with IVF?', 'What should I do to achieve pregnancy if I'm already going through the third negative IVF?', 'Is natural pregnancy possible after negative IVF?', 'After a negative IVF, when can I do the next one?', 'What is the reason for a negative pregnancy test result after IVF?' and 'What are the symptoms of a negative IVF?'.